jeffzhengye/idx/README.md

   + KVPs of pinyin tone marks and tone numbers
   + ordered by string length, descending

++ `IdxToneRemoval`
+  + KVPs of tone marks/numbers and toneless phonemes
+  + ordered by string length, descending

 + `IdxExtraPinyin`
   + KVPs of Symbols (e.g., Punctuation) and placeholder Hanyu Pinyin